-Staff determined that an addendum to the 1991 Lodestar at Mammoth Environmental Impact Report is appropriate because the addendum demonstrates that the environmental analysis and impacts identified in the EIR are applicable to the project and remain substantively unchanged by the proposed Tentative Tract Map, Use Permit, Design Review and Adjustment applications.
-The Addendum supports the finding that the proposed project does not result in any new environmental effects and does not exceed the level of impacts identified in the EIR.
-The CEQA Addendum is included as Exhibit B to the Resolution (Attachment 1).
+Staff determined that an addendum to the Certified 1991 Lodestar at Mammoth Environmental Impact Report (1991 EIR) is appropriate because the addendum demonstrates that the environmental analysis and impacts identified in the 1991 EIR are applicable to the project and remain substantively unchanged by the proposed Tentative Tract Map, Use Permit, Design Review and Adjustment applications.
+The Addendum compared each CEQA environmental characteristic as described in the 1991 EIR for the area with the current proposal and setting and made the following determinations.